 Trails and for

 Bodmin Moor speaks for itself, high open moorland that rises at its highest to almost 1400 feet; in places the walking tends to be rocky, steep and difficult but the views are often of both coasts.
 Since few paths are waymarked on the moor, it is wise to carry both large scale map and compass.
 The Inland Trails page includes the Tinners Way, the Zennor Churchway, the Saints Way, St. Michael's Way, the Camel Trail, Clay Trails, the Land's End Trail, Mark Camp's enterprising Copper Trail and the Mining Trails.
-The Mining Trails reflect my own interest in industrial archaeology; since these trails all follow former horse-drawn tramways that served the tin and copper mines, walking (and cycling) is easy.
+The Mining Trails reflect my own interest in industrial archaeology; since these trails all follow former horse-drawn tramways that served the tin and copper mines, walking (and sometimes cycling) is easy.

 ||A 'logan' stone is dish-shaped and will rock under pressure|